 A small dose of jazz

 Some days you just want to sip some really good coffee, listen to music and gaze at the local river – that’s The Music Cafe in the center of Dublin for you.
 This place is charming and cozy.
 It’s a place where like-minded people who love jazz, good coffee and good company can feel at home.
 The focus is really on spending quality time together, as there is a ban on laptops in the cafe!

 Local jazz groups perform on a loft over one side of the cafe, that you need to climb a ladder to reach.
 This slightly eccentric placement creates a unique vibe.
 The cafe also curates an enormous selection of teas as well as good coffee and delicious avocado toast.
 And finally, the view is truly special!
 You can watch the river Liffey flow past the huge windows and enjoy Dublin with all of the senses.

 There are many parks in Dublin, but Merrion Square is one of the local favorites.
 Although it’s one of the larger ones, it’s simply charming and relatively hidden, creating a feeling of privacy and coziness.

-Merrion Square Park is surrounded by several artistic and creative institutions like the National Art Gallery of Ireland, the Archaeological and Natural History sections of the National Museum of Ireland, and the Irish Traditional Music Archive, to name a few.
+Around Merrion Square Park you’ll find several artistic and creative institutions.
+The National Art Gallery of Ireland, the Archaeological and Natural History sections of the National Museum of Ireland, and the Irish Traditional Music Archive are just a few.

-It’s an absolute gem for a lazy Sunday afternoon when you don’t know what to do exactly, so you want to be surrounded by many options.
-We suggest coming here on a sunny day with a picnic blanket and relaxing for a while with a book before exploring all the museums and galleries around the area.
+It’s an absolute gem for a lazy Sunday afternoon when you don’t know what to do exactly.
+Our suggestion?
+Come here on a sunny day with a picnic blanket and relax for a while with a book.
+After that, you’ll be ready to explore all the museums and galleries around the area.